aghoshpro/OllamaRAG/README.md

 - Install tesseract using windows installer available at: https://github.com/UB-Mannheim/tesseract/wiki

-- Note the tesseract path from the installation **C:\Program Files\Tesseract-OCR** add it to system variables path.
+- Note the tesseract path from the installation **C:\Program Files\Tesseract-OCR** add it to system environmental variables path.

+  - Restart the system to adapt the variable effect

-  - try running the app again before preceding further.
+  - Activate the `myenv` and run the app again.

 - `pip install pytesseract` [OPTIONAL]